Penises are as unique as the people they hang from, and they’re all good. More than good, really.

 To make the best use of a thin penis, stick to tight-legged positions.
-The tighter space is pleasurable for both and still lets the receiver control how much of the length they take in.
+The tighter space is pleasurable for all and still lets the receiver control how much of the length they take in.

 Regardless of race, a penis can be considerably different from the rest of the person it’s attached to.
 The same goes for vulvas and nipples.

-This is because of our
+This is because of your

-Circumcised penises — which make up around
+Circumcised penises — which make up

 An uncircumcised penis has the foreskin intact.
 Only part of the head is visible unless it’s erect and, even then, it depends on how much skin there is.